 - It’s easy to boost brand awareness.
 In the simplest terms, inbound marketing generates awareness about your brand.
 When you pair informational content and a targeted SEO strategy, you’ll be closer to that coveted #1 spot on Google’s search results.
 It’s no secret that the higher your rank, the more awareness or eyeballs your brand will receive – and the more opportunities potential customers will have to engage with your company and its product offerings.
 The key is to work on how to promote your blog in a way that establishes your brand as a leader in your particular industry.

-- You’ll retain customers.
-Finding new customers is probably at the top of your marketing objectives, but once you’ve got them you need to keep them.
+- Finding new customers is probably at the top of your marketing objectives, but once you’ve got them you need to keep them.
 The simplest way to do that is to build a relationship with your current customer base.
 Utilizing inbound marketing options lets you know your customers and what they need.
 You learn how to keep them interested in and informed about your brand, and it allows you to offer exceptional customer service.

 - It’s easier to find new customers.
 The most common ways customers will find you these days is via blogs, organic searches, and a variety of social medial platforms.
 Instead of employing a full-time sales force, you can simply hire an SEO agency to get customers to come directly to you.